jkrup/nand2tetris/README.md

 ## Notable

-While many of the chips and programs implemented here are rather trivial, there are a few that are highly instructive.
-These are:
+Some of the chips and programs developed in this course are highly instructive.
+Notable examples are:

 ### [ALU.hdl](https://github.com/m-cat/nand2tetris/blob/master/project2/ALU.hdl)